-We always connect via SSH key pairs.
-When you disconnect your repositories, all associated data is purged from the system.
+We always connect via your Git provider tokens.
+When you disconnect your repositories, all associated stats are purged from the system.

-This can be accomplished securely by allowing public access via secure SSH access to internal repositories.
+This can be accomplished securely by allowing public access via your Git provider token to internal repositories.

-This ensures that all data transmitted to Waydev is done over a secure protocol, and allows our customers to maintain strict authentication and access security using SSH keys.
+This ensures that all data transmitted to Waydev is done over a secure protocol, and allows our customers to maintain strict authentication and access security using Git provider tokens.

 Waydev does not store your git credentials.
-Our code only interacts with GitHub, BitBucket, Azure DevOps or GitLab using temporary token credentials that expire after one hour.
+Our code only interacts with GitHub, GitLab, BitBucket, Azure DevOps, Jira, and Gerrit, using temporary token credentials that we refresh frequently.

-Secure data transfer We use industry standards 256-Bit SSL (https) encryption for all internet facing traffic to secure your data in transit.
+Secure data transfer - We use industry-standard 256-bit SSL (https) encryption for all internet-facing traffic to secure your data in transit.

+We use Stripe (www.stripe.com) for all credit card and payment information processing.
 Stripe has been audited by a PCI-certified auditor and is certified to PCI Service Provider Level This is the most stringent level of certification available in the payments industry.
-To accomplish this, we make use of best-in-class security tools and practices to maintain a high level of security at Stripe.

 Encryption of sensitive data and communication